 Unlike traditional executive coaches who focus on tactics and frameworks, I bring a psychologist's understanding of the core beliefs and unconscious patterns that shape how you lead, decide, and perform under pressure.

 This is not therapy.
 Executive coaching is focused specifically on performance, leadership, and workplace decision-making.
-Sessions are 45 minutes at $550/session.
+Sessions are 45 minutes at $650/session.
 Because my approach goes deeper than typical coaching, I work with clients weekly to create real traction.
-Biweekly arrangements are available for established clients by agreement.
 Sessions may be tax-deductible as a professional development expense, and many companies cover executive coaching as a benefit.

 Areas I Specialize In